Which Is More Dense Water Or Oil

 Tips and Expert Advice

 Understanding the factors that affect density can help you predict how substances will behave under different conditions.
-For example, knowing that heating a liquid typically decreases its density can help you understand why hot air rises and cold air sinks, creating convection currents in the atmosphere.
+As an example, knowing that heating a liquid typically decreases its density can help you understand why hot air rises and cold air sinks, creating convection currents in the atmosphere.
 Similarly, understanding that increasing pressure increases density can help you understand the behavior of fluids in hydraulic systems.

 FAQ